 - 7.11 On the application of a Director, the Director of Business Transformation and Change in consultation with the Monitoring Officer is authorised to approve modifications to contracts during their term.
-For the avoidance of doubt, a modification includes an extension to the term or any other variation to the contract that has been provided for in the terms and conditions. - 7.12 Where the contract has been procured under the Regulations a contract may only be modified if the modification may be made under the Regulations and is made in compliance with the Regulations. - 7.13 All modifications of contract must:
+For the avoidance of doubt, a modification includes an extension to the term or any other variation to the contract that has been provided for in the terms and conditions. - 7.12 Where the contract has been procured under the Regulations a contract may only be modified if the modification may be made under the Regulations and is made in compliance with the Regulations. - 7.13 All modifications of contract must: - 7.13.1 Be recorded in writing and a record retained in line in accordance with the Corporate document retention policy; - 7.13.2 Be signed or sealed in accordance with the terms of the contract.
+Modifications of contracts where the Total Value of the contract exceeds £100,000 must be referred to Legal Services.

-Glossary of Tarms used in CPPs
+8 Glossary of Terms used in CPRs